ishfakahd/ml_streamlit_titanic/README.md

 Streamlit Cloud URL: Your Deployed App Link Here

-All features work in the cloud environment including interactive visualizations and model predictions.
+All features work in the cloud environment, including interactive visualizations and model predictions.

 Model Details